adslbarxatov/ADP/docs/index.md

 # Introduction

-This Policy (ADP), its positions, conclusion, end-user license agreement and application order are describing general rules that we follow in all development processes, released projects and implemented ideas.
+This Policy (ADP), its positions, conclusion, end-user license agreement and application order are describing general rules that Laboratory follows in all development processes, released projects and implemented ideas.

 ***It must be acquainted by participants and users before using any of Laboratory’s products.
 By downloading them, you completely agree to this Policy and accept it!***